ytakefuji/img2csv/README.md

 # imgresize.py for resizing image files to image files with the same width and height.

-imgresize.py is used to resize an image file to an image file of the same width and height.
+imgresize.py is used to resize an image file to an image file of the same width and height. size determines the size of width or height.
+The width of the image file should be equal to the height.

 $ python imgresize.py size=128 sdir="./photo" ddir="./newphoto"

-size of width=height, source directory and destination directory must be given to imgresize.py
+size (width=height), source directory=sdir, and destination directory=ddir
+must be given to imgresize.py